 What project(s) are you most proud of and why?

-The Saint Mary’s Place Public Realm Design Concepts project, located on the campus of St. Mary’s University of Minnesota in Rochester.
+The Saint Marys Place Public Realm Design Concepts, located on the May Clinic Saint Marys Campus.
 This project was one of the first that I was able to take a lead role on.
 We went through an extensive public input process with several different stakeholders.
 I was responsible for creating the graphics and the original draft writing for the final document.

 What does a day in the role of a digital designer look like?

 It varies quite a bit!
 But, in general, I spend my days working on 3D animations, motion graphics and graphic design as a whole depending on the project I'm working on and client(s) I’m serving.

 What strategic benefits do visualizations bring SEH clients?

 Having worked on visualizations firsthand, I can honestly say there are many benefits.
 Visualization helps articulate and clarify the concepts and ideas our SEH engineers bring to the table.
 Through the use of drone video/imagery, 3D modeling and 3D animation, we can visually show our clients what their projects are going to look like in all phases – bringing them a full understanding of the collaborative vision based on their goals.

 I'm very passionate about the arts.
 I studied painting at the University of Minnesota and earned a Master of Fine Arts degree from the Vermont College of Fine Arts.
 I've also branched out into film, video, animation and especially music.

 I've played in bands consistently since the 1990s and, in recent years, have gotten into audio engineering, mixing and production.

 How does music inform or improve your design and visualization work?